Composting

 Technology Development Status

-The process has been widely used for municipal wastes, and it has recently been used for hazardous and explosive wastes.
-Composting is still in the demonstration stage for hazardous waste degradation, and it holds promise particularly for the treatment of explosives-contaminated soil.
+The process has been widely used for municipal wastes, and it has been used for hazardous and explosive wastes.
 All materials and equipment used for composting are commercially available.

 Web Links